Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Experimental Setting

-To establish whether or not an LLM tends to exploit the presence of protected information, despite being instructed not to do so, we compare the LLM's performance across two conditions, which we denote \emph{original} and \emph{counterfactual} in Tables and Figures. \emph{Original} refers to a dataset of queries from one of our two settings (`Math Book' or `BiasQA'), whereas in a corresponding \emph{counterfactual} experiment those same queries are preprocessed as to no longer contain the protected feature.
-For `Math Book', the solution, present in the original \book, is replaced by one from an unrelated example; for `BiasQA', the biasing profession is replaced by an obviously neutral term (\eg, \emph{``person''}).
+To establish whether or not an LLM tends to exploit protected information, despite being instructed not to do so, we compare the LLM's performance across two conditions, which we denote \emph{original} and \emph{counterfactual} in Tables and Figures. \emph{Original} refers to a dataset of queries from one of our two settings (`Math Book' or `BiasQA'), whereas in a corresponding \emph{counterfactual} experiment those same queries are preprocessed as to no longer contain the protected feature.

+For `Math Book', the solution, present in the original \book, is replaced by one from an unrelated example; for `BiasQA', the biasing profession is replaced by a neutral term (\eg, \emph{``person''}). \newstuff{The process is illustrated in Figure~\ref{fig:fig_sec5}.
+In Section \ref{sec:pref_opt_rm}, we use counterfactuals to measure reliance, demonstrating their diagnostic value.
+Later, in Section \ref{sec:augmented_reward_models}, we employ counterfactuals constructed in the same way to mitigate reward hacking, showing their corrective potential as well.}

+As \newstuff{the counterfactual and original prompts} differ merely by the presence of the protected feature, a drop in accuracy (`Math Book') and a shift towards neutrality (`BiasQA') are strongly suggestive of the protected feature's participation in decision-making.
+Suppose we establish an increase in accuracy and stereotype rate due to the presence of protected information in the prompt.
+Then, following a similar evaluation protocol for CoT faithfulness to \citep[\ia]{turpin2024language,chen2025reasoning}, unless this increase is coupled with a corresponding increase in acknowledgment rate, the CoTs are likely becoming less reliable---they are `fabricated' or getting `hacked' (see Figure \ref{fig:eval_diagram}).